the-heap/the-heap.github.io/content/project/Emojion_bar.md

 date = "2017-04-22T20:26:43-04:00"
 title = "Emojion Bar"
 featured_image = "/img/projects/emojion/featured.png"
+has_subscribe_btn = true

 +++

 # Current Status

-This project is currently in planning stages.
+This project is currently in **planning stages**.
 It will become open to contribution for the month of May 2017.

 # Description